Generic Name: abacavir, lamivudine, and zidovudine (a BACK a veer, la MIV yoo deen, zye DOE vyoo deen)

 You may need a blood test before you start taking Trizivir for the first time, or if you are restarting the medication after stopping for reasons not related to an allergic reaction.

-FDA pregnancy category C. It is not known whether Trizivir will harm an unborn baby.
+FDA pregnancy category C. It is not known whether this medicine will harm an unborn baby.
 HIV can be passed to your baby if you are not properly treated during pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 Take all of your HIV medicines as directed to control your infection.
-Women with HIV or AIDS should not breast-feed a baby.
-Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.
-Trizivir should not be used to treat HIV in adolescents weighing less than 90 pounds.

 See also: Pregnancy and breastfeeding warnings (in more detail)